 Peacocke follows Scott (1963) in treating magnitudes as an “extensive system”.

-Dutilh Novaes and French (2018) say about this system that it:
+Dutilh Novaes and French (2018) say about this system that:

 Block quotation. (p.
 131)